ERPLibre/ERPLibre/doc/PRODUCTION.md

 ./script/install_dev.sh
 ./script/install_production.sh
 ```
-A service is running by SystemD, you can access with the DNS name found in env_var.sh
+A service is runned by SystemD, you can access it with the DNS name found in `env_var.sh`

 ### 4. SSL:
 Generate a ssl certificate